The Soldier's Details

 General Description

-In Singapore another Platoon was created, No. 16 which Tom was transferred to for the fighting.
+In Singapore another Platoon was created, No. 16 which Tom was transferred prior to the fighting.
 Please read further.

 This Platoon and other D Company Platoons were subjected to very heavy fire followed by invasion by Japanese Forces.
 A number of men were caught behind the front line.